enriusco/Acetaminophen-Metabolism-Simulation-/README.md

 4. To 'animated_graph.py' file you pass example.csv and you obtain the paracetamol concentration dynamic graph.

 ## RESULTS
-1. A graph with these characteristics should be obtained from pyODE_mod:
+1. A graph with these characteristics should be obtained from ODE.py:
 - In line with expectations, the concentration of paracetamol in the intestine starts to decrease immediately after intake.
 - After about an hour, the liver reaches the maximum concentration of paracetamol and begins to metabolise it.
 - The concentrations of tAPAP and pAPAP increase with different slopes as [lAPAP] decreases.